CBD Merchant Processing: Why Elavon Is Ditching CBD Companies

-Elavon, one of the largest CBD merchant processors in the United States, has decided to no longer do CBD processing.
+What’s the latest news about CBD merchant processing?
+Elavon, one of the largest CBD merchant processing companies in the United States, has decided to no longer do processing for CBD merchants.
 Why would Elavon make such a hasty decision?
 After doing some research, a series of reasons as to why such a mammoth merchant processor is pulling out of the cannabidiol game becomes clear.

 The good news?
 Even though an approximate 13 thousand CBD companies will be affected, this is far from the end of the CBD industry.
 Instead, it’s the start of a better-regulated industry full of higher-quality competition that truly cares about the products being sold and the ingredients that go into them.